 REAPower targets an innovative concept based on the reverse electrodialysis technology.
 This technology consists of the extraction of the “osmotic energy” from two salt solutions showing a large difference in salt concentration, what is called salinity gradient power (SGP).

-The consortium will work on optimising materials and components tailored to the requirements of the SGP-RE technology operating with high salinity brine and seawater, develop and verify a simulation model through tests on laboratory stacks, evaluate and improve the performance of the overall system through tests on a prototype fed with real brine from a salt pond, analyse the economics, assess the perspectives of the technology and define the next R&D activities that are needed aiming at an eventual commercialisation.
+The consortium worked on optimising materials and components tailored to the requirements of the SGP-RE technology operating with high salinity brine and seawater, developed and verified a simulation model through tests on laboratory stacks, evaluated and improved the performance of the overall system through tests on a prototype fed with real brine from a salt pond, analysed the economics, assessed the perspectives of the technology and defined the next R&D activities that are needed aiming at an eventual commercialisation.